Sex Robot Industry [New 2024 Data]

 2017: Eden Robotics

 Recent developments meant that Eden Robotics has shut down.
-The website is down, and the reseller they referred to on their own website, AndroidLoveDolls.com, is also down.
+The website is down, and the reseller they referred to on their website, AndroidLoveDolls.com, is also down.

 Eden Robotics is most famously known for their sex robot, Eva, who has been featured in a long-form The Guardian article as one of the most advanced prototype sex robots.